Sonoma County Court Records

 CaliforniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on CaliforniaCourts.us are subject to the Terms of Service and Privacy Notice.

-Sonoma County, California — centered on the city of Santa Rosa in the state’s North Coast wine country — operates a unified trial court system through the Superior Court of California, County of Sonoma.
-This court has broad jurisdiction spanning felony and misdemeanor prosecutions, civil lawsuits of all amounts, family law proceedings, probate administration, juvenile matters, small claims disputes, and traffic violations.
-Court records generated across these divisions document the full arc of each case, from initial filings and docket entries to orders, judgments, and post-judgment proceedings.
+Sonoma County, California — centered on Santa Rosa in the state's North Coast wine country — runs its trial court system through the Superior Court of California, County of Sonoma.
+This court has broad jurisdiction covering felony and misdemeanor prosecutions, civil lawsuits of all amounts, family law proceedings, probate administration, juvenile matters, small claims disputes, and traffic violations.
+Records created across these divisions document every stage of a case, from initial filings and docket entries through orders, judgments, and post-judgment proceedings.

-For anyone looking to locate court records in California, several pathways are available.
-Official clerk offices, public access terminals inside courthouses, and online case search tools each provide varying levels of access depending on the record type.
+If you need to find court records in California, you have several options: official clerk offices, public access terminals inside courthouses, and online case search tools each offer varying levels of access depending on the record type.
 The Sonoma County Superior Court maintains its own Odyssey Portal for electronic case lookups.
-Additionally, CaliforniaCourts.us may assist users in finding publicly available court case information across the state.
-The California Courts website serves as a statewide resource for locating courts, understanding filing requirements, and accessing Judicial Council forms.
+CaliforniaCourts.us can also help you find publicly available court case information across the state.
+The California Courts website is a statewide resource for locating courts, understanding filing requirements, and accessing Judicial Council forms.

 How to Look Up a Court Case in Sonoma County?

-Sonoma County provides online, in-person, and mail-based options for searching and obtaining court records.
-The method that works best depends on the case type and the level of detail needed.
+Sonoma County offers online, in-person, and mail-based options for searching and obtaining court records.
+The best approach depends on the case type and how much detail you need.

 Online Case Search

-The Superior Court’s Odyssey Portal allows the public to search case summaries for civil and family law matters.
-Users can perform a “smart search” by entering a case number or the first and last name of a party.
-Portal instructions are published separately for civil and family law searches and criminal searches.
-Criminal case records, however, are not available online through the portal — they may only be researched at on-site terminals.
+The Superior Court's Odyssey Portal lets the public search case summaries for civil and family law matters.
+Enter a case number or a party's first and last name to perform a smart search.
+The court has published separate instructions for civil and family law searches and criminal searches.
+Keep in mind that criminal case records are not available through the online portal — those may only be researched at on-site terminals.

-In addition, the court’s website offers online request forms for specific case types:
+The court's website also provides online request forms for specific case types:

 In-Person Access